Lighthouse Station Case Study

 In addition to this, through the consultancy relationship the Lighthouse Station has also introduced a new water sanitation programme and a rearing supplement programme to improve the gut health of the birds.
 St David’s have also introduced them to a number of energy, probiotic and acid products throughout the rear to support the development of the bird throughout this life stage.

-Looking forward to the next season, the Lighthouse have so far produced two batches of birds, with the first batch ready for release in around 8 – 10 days’ time, and the second batch at around 8 days old.
-The birds are looking strong, and similarly to game farmers and keepers in the UK, the team are looking forward to what they hope will be a much smoother season, leaving the challenges of the 2020 season behind them.
+Looking forward to the 2021 season which starts 1st May, the Lighthouse have so far produced two batches of birds, with the first batch now released and looking fantastic, and the second batch at around 28 days old are doing very well.
+The birds are looking strong, and similarly to game farmers and keepers in the UK, the team are looking forward to a busy and much smoother season, leaving the challenges of 2020 behind them.

 In the coming months Dr Kenny and Guy will be continuing to work on disease reduction strategies and efficiencies on site to better improve the health and welfare of the birds, as well as streamlining the laying, hatchery and rearing processes to increase returns for the shoot.